Amargasaurus: Vertebral spines

 Both the function and the appearance in life of the extremely elongated and bifurcated vertebral spines remain elusive.
 Salgado and Bonaparte, in 1991, suggested the spines represented defense weapons against predators, arguing that they tapered towards their tips.
 They also could have served for display, perhaps for courtship or to intimidate rivals.
 Some subsequently published life restorations showed the double row of spines supporting two parallel skin sails.
 Gregory Paul, in 1994, considered this possibility unlikely, noting that neck sails would have reduced neck flexion, and that the spines were circular in cross-section rather than flattened as is the case in sail-bearing animals.
-Instead, he found that this shape indicates that the spines supported a keratinous sheath that would have extended the length of the spines in life.
+Instead, he found that this shape indicates that the spines supported a keratinous (horn) sheath that would have extended the length of the spines in life.
 The spines could have been used for display or as weapons both against predators and members of the same species, as the animal might have been able to point its most anterior spines forward by bending its neck.
 He also hypothesized that the spines could have been clattered together to generate sound.
 Keratinous sheaths covering the spines were also shown in a 1999 skeletal restoration published by Salgado.